wintechis/Bluetooth-Bindings/doc/BLE_binding_template.md

 ## Introduction
-This document is inspired by the [HTTP Binding Template](https://w3c.github.io/wot-binding-templates/bindings/protocols/http/index.html) from w3c.
+This document is inspired by the [HTTP Binding Template](https://w3c.github.io/wot-binding-templates/bindings/protocols/http/index.html) and [Modbus Binding Template](https://w3c.github.io/wot-binding-templates/bindings/protocols/modbus/index.html) from w3c.
 It attempts to create a Binding Template for the Bluetooth protocoll.

 ## Status of This Document
 This section describes the status of this document at the time of its publication.